This lesson describes how to set budget properties.

 2. If you do not know your Organization Code, click the Look Up Organization Code button.
 SAGE will open the Organization Chooser, a tool for navigating into the organizational structure of a business unit.

-For example, if you are looking for the Budget Office organization code in the Seattle Campus Gen U business unit, you'd use the Arrow button the Down Arrow button to navigate from Seattle Campus Gen U, to President to Plannng and Budgeting.
+For example, if you are looking for the Budget Office organization code in the Seattle Campus Gen U business unit, you’d use the Down Arrow button to navigate from Seattle Campus Gen U, to President to Plannng and Budgeting.

 The result in SAGE would look like this.